-- Chrome browser - ThreatQ version 4.16.0 + to take advantage of the Threat Library Search filters. - QRadar SIEM version greater than or equal to 7.3.1 - Authentication Token from a ThreatQ Authorized Service - Configuration of the ThreatQ App for QRadar requires administrative privileges.
+- Chrome browser - ThreatQ version 4.30.0+ to take advantage of the client credentials CLI command. - QRadar SIEM version greater than or equal to 7.3.1 patch 7. - Authentication Token from a ThreatQ Authorized Service - Configuration of the ThreatQ App for QRadar requires administrative privileges.
 All other actions are available to users.

 Firefox and Internet explorer are not fully supported at this time.
-Please use the Chrome browser with v1.2.0 of the app.
+Please use the Chrome browser with v1.2.0+ of the app.